PerfectVerdict/bible_cli/README.md

 Look up Bible verses right from your terminal using a clean, offline-friendly Elixir CLI backed by bible-api.com.

 ✅ Installation
+Windows:
+just download the .exe and click it to use it.
 🐧 Linux / 🍎 macOS
 Download the latest release: